TanukiMCP/turing/README.md

 **TuringMCP: Where thinking meets doing.
 Intelligence meets action.** 🚀

-*"Sometimes it is the people no one expects anything from who do the things that no one can imagine."* — Alan Turing #   t u r i n g  
+*"Sometimes it is the people no one expects anything from who do the things that no one can imagine."* — Alan Turing
- 